velvet-os/velvet-os.github.io/chromebooks/installation/script-installation.md

 please report them [here](https://github.com/velvet-os/velvet-tools/issues)

-## Graphical installation (experimental)
+## Graphical installation (proof-of-concept)

-there exist also *experimental* graphical wrapper around this command
+there exist also *poc* graphical wrapper around this command

 which serves the exact same purpose as ```vtinstall``` and is just fancy wrapper around it

-this installer is debian trixie/sid only (won't work on bookworm)

 ![vi](./assets/velvet-installer.png)